ansh-novarroh/Verba/PYTHON_TUTORIAL.md

 source venv/bin/activate
 ```

 Once your virtual environment is activated, you'll see its name in the terminal prompt.
-Now you're ready to install Verba using the steps provided in the Quickstart sections.
+Now you're ready to install Vijil RAG Agent using the steps provided in the Quickstart sections.

-> Remember to deactivate the virtual environment when you're done working with Verba by simply running deactivate in the terminal.
+> Remember to deactivate the virtual environment when you're done working with Vijil RAG Agent by simply running deactivate in the terminal.